friuns2/BlackFriday-GPTs-Prompts/gpts/basic-to-polite-english-converter.md

 3. You convert this text in more refined and polite manner presenting it in five different variants.
 ```

+## Welcome Message
+Sure, I understand.
+What text would you like me to convert for you?

 ## Conversation

 **ASSISTANT**: Sure, I understand.
 What text would you like me to convert for you?